oakrotka/dotfiles/config/nvim/README.md

 - language servers specified in the [lsp.lua file](./lua/lsp.lua)

 ## roadmap
-features that are stopping me from using this config (may be incomplete):
 - [x] LSP config
 - [x] treesitter
 - [x] autocompletion